Using Your Own Number to Send a Text

 The major carriers like AT&T and Verizon will likely block your phone number from sending further text messages without contacting you if your usage does not align with the guidelines above.
 If you’d like to text with no restrictions to the number of recipients or number of messages per day, toll-free texting is the carrier approved option.

-In order to get started with sending messages from your own toll-free or local number, please reach out to our support team at firstname.lastname@example.org to have your number text-enabled and added to your account.
+In order to get started with sending messages from your own toll-free or local number, complete the attached document and email your form to email@example.com.
+This form is then review by our support team and submitted to the carriers for approval.
+Once the number has been approved you will be notified by our team that the number has been added to your account.